andycroll/andycroll.com/_posts/2013/2013-05-20-tumblr-founder-shares-and-dilution.markdown

 Let's say Tumblr has behaved in a way typical of VC-backed companies, but has done very well in terms of valuation due to its 'hotness' (at least when valuations are talked about).
 Let's say they start with 1 million founding shares.

-A lot of my data is from [Tumblr's Crunchbase](https://www.crunchbase.com/organization/tumblr) and various googling.
+A lot of my data is from <a href="https://www.crunchbase.com/organization/tumblr" data-proofer-ignore="403">Tumblr's Crunchbase</a> and various googling.

 ### Series A